Trinity specializes in treating trauma, PTSD and survivors of sexual, emotional, and physical abuse.

 Symptoms of trauma include vivid flashbacks wherein the individual is mentally trapped back in the situation that prompted the distress.
 Sometimes these flashbacks occur while the individual is awake, and they’re triggered by smells, sounds, or sights that remind them of the traumatic memory.

 Other times, flashbacks are dreams, and this interruption to sleep can lead to insomnia, stress, and depression.
 Other side effects of trauma include an avoidance of things that could possibly prompt flashbacks.
 This often leads to major changes in behavior and a tendency to numb emotional reactions.
 Trauma can also cause an individual to be in a constant state of hyperarousal.
 Individuals who have experienced trauma may seem anxious, distracted, over-sensitive, and easily startled.

-Studies have shown that about half of children and teens who experience trauma develop a substance abuse disorder at some point in their lives.
-Often, this is because they turn to certain substances to self-medicate and treat symptoms of trauma.
-Productive counseling that helps youth properly process trauma can prevent addiction and arm teens with the tools they need in order to overcome trauma and break harmful patterns that reinforce the harmful side effects of trauma.
+Studies have shown that about half of children and teens who experience trauma develop various disorders at some point in their lives.
+Often, this is because they turn to self-medicate and treat symptoms of trauma.
+Productive counseling that helps youth properly process trauma and arm teens with the tools they need in order to overcome trauma and break harmful patterns that reinforce the harmful side effects of trauma.

 How is it treated?